vsarakhan/dodo_auth_examples/auth_code_flow_example/README.md

 ## Launch via IDE

 You can use IDE.
-For example VS Code or PyCharn.
+For example VS Code or PyCharm.
 In this case, the page you need to start will open in your browser

 ## Manual launch